dominikahynkova/01-character-description/06-clarity-first/06-clarity-first.md

 4. They produce craft cider using traditional methods.
 5. The company owns firt Cider pub in Czech republic.
 6. The targed group are adults (both - men and women) mostly between 25-55 yearls old.
 They mostly look for alternative drinks or bars.
 They prefer local products and bio products.
-7. The current problems of the company are: inconsistent visual communication, unattractive labels, inconsistency in the company's philosophy and its presentation
+7. The current problems of the company are: inconsistent visual communication, unattractive labels, inconsistency in the company's philosophy and its presentation.

 ### Notes
 - The company does not have a unified visual, it is not recognizable in the competition.